CLARIAH/IG-LOD/README.md

 - Leon van Wissen (University of Amsterdam)
 - Maarten van Gompel (KNAW Humanities Cluster)

-Persons invited, but currently engaged in other activities:
-Jaap Blom, Marieke van Erp, , Paul Groth, Herbert van de Sompel, ...

 The group is open to new members.
-Contact [Richard Zijdeman](https://github.com/rlzijdeman)
+Create [an issue](https://github.com/clariah/ig-lod/issues/) to join.